abraunegg/onedrive/docs/INSTALL.md

 ```

 ## Compilation & Installation
+### High Level Steps
+1. Install the platfrom dependancies for your Linux OS
+2. Activate your DMD or LDC compiler
+3. Clone the GitHub repository, run configure and make, then install
+4. Deactivate your DMD or LDC compiler

 ### Building using DMD Reference Compiler
 Before cloning and compiling, if you have installed DMD via curl for your OS, you will need to activate DMD as per example below:
 ```text